HelixCipher/HelixCipher/README.md

 ### A bit more about me
 - 🌱 Currently deepening my knowledge in **cybersecurity** and open to roles in this space
-- 👯 Open to collaborating on **AI or cybersecurity projects** — discussions and joint work welcome
+- 👯 Open to collaborating on **AI and cybersecurity projects** — discussions and joint work welcome

 ### 📫 Contact